nus-cs2103-AY2223S2/ip/docs/README.md

 ## FAQ

 **Q:** How do I transfer my data to another Computer?
-**A:** Install the app in the other computer and overwrite the empty `list.txt` file it creates in the `data` folder with the corresponding file in your previous CatBot home folder.
+<br>**A:** Install the app in the other computer and overwrite the empty `list.txt` file it creates in the `data` folder with the corresponding file in your previous CatBot home folder.

 ## Command Summary